Yakov Dzhugashvili: Prisoner of war

-In an attempt to conceal his identity, Dzhugashvili apparently removed his officer's insignia and tried to pass as a soldier, though he was soon recognised and given to the Abwehr (German military intelligence) for interrogation.
+In an attempt to conceal his identity, Dzhugashvili apparently removed his officer's insignia and tried to pass as a common soldier, although he was soon recognised and transferred to the Abwehr (German military intelligence) for interrogation.
 During the interrogation, Dzughashvili openly criticised his division and other units of the Red Army, saying they were unprepared for the war, and further commented that military commanders behaved poorly.
-He felt that the United Kingdom was weak and had "never helped anyone," while praising Germany, noting it was the only major empire left and that the "whole of Europe would be nothing" without it.
-Though his wife and her family were ethnically Jewish, Dzughashvili was also openly anti-Semitic, claiming Jews "trade, or aspire to careers in engineering, but they do not want to be workers, technicians, or peasant laborers.
-That’s why no one in our country respects the Jews."
+He felt that the United Kingdom was weak and had "never helped anyone", while praising Germany, noting it was the only major empire left and that the "whole of Europe would be nothing" without it.
+Although his wife and her family were ethnically Jewish, Dzughashvili was also openly anti-Semitic, claiming Jews "trade, or aspire to careers in engineering, but they do not want to be workers, technicians, or peasant laborers.
+That's why no one in our country respects the Jews."

 The Germans intended to use Dzhugashvili in their propaganda against the Soviets.
 He was pictured on leaflets dropped over Soviet soldiers, shown smiling with his captors.
 The back of the leaflet was part of a letter he wrote to Stalin shortly after his capture: "Dear Father!
 I have been taken prisoner.
 I am in good health.
 I will soon be sent to a camp for officers in Germany.
 I am being treated well.
 I wish you good health!
 Greetings to everyone.
 Yasha."
 The Soviet Union responded in kind via propaganda: Krasnaya Zvezda ("Red Star"), the official newspaper of the Red Army, announced on 15 August 1941 that Dzhugashvili would be awarded the Order of the Red Banner for his actions during the Battle of Smolensk.
 He was subsequently moved to a guarded villa in Berlin, where Joseph Goebbels, the Nazi Propaganda Minister, hoped to use him on Russian-language radio broadcasts.
-When that failed to materialise, Dzhugashvili was moved to Sachsenhausen concentration camp.
+When that failed to materialise, Dzhugashvili was moved to Oflag XC Lubeck then to Sachsenhausen concentration camp.

 While interned there, Dzhugashvili was constantly frequented by visitors who wanted to meet and photograph the son of Stalin, meetings which began to distress him.
 He also quarrelled with the British prisoners, and would frequently get in physical altercations with them.
-After German field marshal Friedrich Paulus surrendered at the Battle of Stalingrad in February 1943, the Germans offered to exchange Dzhugashvili for him, although he specifically asked not be exchanged for a field marshal.
+After German field marshal Friedrich Paulus surrendered at the Battle of Stalingrad in February 1943, the Germans offered to exchange Dzhugashvili for him, although he specifically asked not to be exchanged for a field marshal.
 This was outright refused by Stalin, who later stated "Just think how many sons ended in camps!
 Who would swap them for Paulus?
 Were they worse than Yakov?"
 Soviet Foreign Affairs Minister Vyacheslav Molotov also recounted that Stalin refused to swap his son for Paulus because "All of them [Soviet prisoners of war] are my sons."
-According to Nikolai Tolstoy, there was another proposal as well, with Hitler wanting to exchange Dzhugashvili for Hitler's nephew Leo Raubal; but this was not accepted either.
+According to Nikolai Tolstoy, there was a proposal from Adolf Hitler to exchange Dzhugashvili for his half-nephew Leo Raubal, but this was not accepted either.